LNF970203/sales_model/README.md

 ### Code to select 30 features from given number of features

 ### Key assumptions made
-  - There can be any number of features according to the script
+  - There can be any number of features according to the script.
   - Name of these features must not be changed.
 These data must be collected under the same name.
 This is because those features are dropped by the name of the feature.
       - 'ID', 'Company_ID', 'Company_Name', 'Firstname', 'Surname', 'Address','Postcode', 'Phone'
   - For other features, feature name is not considered, any name can be chosen.